SoFly and Nius: Members

 They regularly work with producer and songwriter Yoan "Oddfellow" Chirescu.

 Career

-Before joining each other, Nius had produced many tracks on M. Pokora's album Mise à jour, while SoFly was working on the Blue Tape projects with the rapper Vicelow.
+Before joining each other, Nius had produced tracks on M. Pokora's album Mise à jour, while SoFly was working on the Blue Tape projects with the rapper Vicelow.

 In France, they worked with a great number of artists including Rohff, AKH, Soprano, M. Pokora, Amel Bent, Shy'm and with the music collective Mafia K-1 Fry.

 Moving to the United States, they also produced for a number of American artists including Cory Gunz ("A Little Taste"), rapper Tony Yayo and T. Mills.